Unusual Malaysian Drinks You Want To Try

 They serve Teh Tarik in glass mugs in Mamaks and teacups with saucers in the Kopitiam.

-Teh Tarik is most commonly drunk during breakfast and supper time, with a meal of Roti Canai and Dahl curry.
+Teh Tarik is most commonly drunk during breakfast and supper, with a Roti Canai and Dahl curry meal.

-You can order an iced variation, simply named Teh Ais (Iced Milk Tea)
+You can order an iced variation, named Teh Ais (Iced Milk Tea)

 Remember to tell the Mamak to make it ‘Kurang Manis’ (koo-rang ma-is) if you don’t fancy a sweet beverage.